-Leaving aside technicalities, I'm now two thirds of the way through
+Leaving aside technicalities, I'm now halfway (two parts out of four)

-The Knight's Tale (the first of a couple dozen, not counting "prologues"),
+through The Knight's Tale (the first of a couple dozen stories, not counting

-and it's very readable, a jolly good story, probably at least as good as
+"prologues"), and it's very readable, a jolly good story, probably at least

-the best of the old movies I download from the Archive.org website,
+as good as the best of the old movies I download from the Archive.org

-and certainly better than most of the more recent movies I used to get
+website, and certainly better than most of the more recent movies I used

 Duh.
 For some 200 years now, the influential people of the world have deemed themselves too smart for God -- I think that's part of the "Enlightenment" where the darkness of human reason is deemed brighter than the Light of the World.
 "And this is the condemnation," the Apostle said, "that light is come into the world, and people loved darkness rather than light because their deeds were evil."
 Jesus said that as the end draws near, it will be like the days of Noah, when (we are told) "every human thought and imagination was only evil continually."
 Yup, that pretty much describes the vast majority of people today.